EC528-Fall-2025/CNFS-Interposer/csi-nfs-kata/README.md

 ### Custom Kata containers install
 This is by far the most brittle part of the setup.
 We have to add a new Kata runtime to the Kata containers installation in the K8s cluster to use our custom kernel.
-We have found that overwriting the existing kata-qemu runtime leads to Minikube crashes so it is better to create a new runtime, kata-nfs.
+We have found that overwriting the existing kata-qemu runtime is susceptible to Minikube crashes so it is better to create a new runtime, kata-nfs.
 There are four additions to make.

 ```
 # Copy the new kernel into Minikube